jeremy-compostella/home-manager/README.md

 Back in May 2021, I installed solar panels on my roof.
 As a software engineer concerned by the global warming I decided to develop an optimization system to reduce my carbon footprint.
 As I would like this project to benefit other and to keep it growing I decided to share it publicly.

-Optimizing means having good understanding of what to optimize.
+Optimizing requires having good understanding of what to optimize.
 In this particular case, it means which devices or appliances.
 I started collecting data from my electrical panel by installing sensors and within a few weeks I was able to identify the most energy-intensive devices.

 ![img](doc/images/yearly_energy_consumption_distribution.svg)